josephbk117/Normal-Map-Generator-Tool/README.md

 Normal map generator / editor tool
 Takes height map information which is usually gray scale ( Height map data ) and converts that data into normal map data which then can be further edited and exported.

+* Custom brushes can be added easily by adding them in the Resources\Brushes
+* Custom themes can be added by adding custom .nort theme files in Resources\Themes

 *Can be used in production but look out for bugs*

 ### Software as of version 1.0 Beta
 ![Image of Nora normal map editor](https://i.imgur.com/1fHhvXA.png) Different view modes are available while editing the normal map :
-1. Height map mode ( Gray scale )
+1. Height mode ( Gray scale )
-2. Normal map mode
+2. Normal mode
-3. 3D Plane mode, Has lighting applied on top.
+3. Lighting mode

 Realtime preview of the texture applied on a model can be shown as well.
 This is a real-time preview of how the texture will look once applied on the model.